-"Immortalised" will help you look again at the memorials and statues across England.
+In 2018, "Immortalised" helped you look again at the memorials and statues across England.

-A season of activity from Historic England, it will explore how, why and who England remembers in its streets, buildings and spaces.
-It will do this through:
+A season of activity from Historic England, it explored how, why and who England remembers in its streets, buildings and spaces.
+It did this through:

 Why do memorials matter?